CRTMCQ/melody-harbor/README.md

 Based on: CS340 nodejs-starter-app

-The starter app code was used as a basis for development and adapted to better fit the Melody Harbor database + UI
+The starter app code was used as a basis for development, from which the overall structure and logic was adapted to better fit the Melody Harbor database + UI

 Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app